somememoryspace/inframon/README.md

 ## Current Releases v1.0.1
 [![Build Release](https://github.com/somememoryspace/inframon/actions/workflows/build-release-multi.yml/badge.svg)](https://github.com/somememoryspace/inframon/actions/workflows/build-release-multi.yml)

-## How It Works
-- Services are loaded into a configuration file and loaded on Inframon start-up.
-- Based on the set timeout intervals, the services are checked via the set protocol.
-- Services reported as disrupted are reported via the notification channels configured.
-- If enabled, HealthCheck reports provide a scheduled report of continually failing services, or an all OK status.

 ## Ready to Use Features
 - **ICMP Monitoring**: Ping servers and network devices to check their availability.